jrenaud90/CyRK/README.md

 - If you see a "Can not load module: CyRK.cy" or similar error then the cython extensions likely did not compile during installation.
 Try running `pip install CyRK --no-binary="CyRK"` to force python to recompile the cython extensions locally (rather than via a prebuilt wheel).
 - On MacOS: If you run into problems installing CyRK then reinstall using the verbose flag (`pip install -v .`) to look at the installation log.
 If you see an error that looks like "clang: error: unsupported option '-fopenmp'" then you may have a problem with your `llvm` or `libomp` libraries.
-It is recommended that you install CyRK in an anaconda environment with the following packages `conda install numpy scipy cython llvm-openmp`.
+It is recommended that you install CyRK in an [Anaconda](https://www.anaconda.com/download) environment with the following packages `conda install numpy scipy cython llvm-openmp`.
 See more discussion [here](https://github.com/facebookresearch/xformers/issues/157) and the steps taken [here](https://github.com/jrenaud90/CyRK/blob/main/.github/workflows/push_tests_mac.yml).

 ### Development and Testing Dependencies

-If you intend to work on CyRK's code base you will want to install the following dependencies in order to run CyRK's test suite.
+If you intend to work on CyRK's code base you will want to install the following dependencies in order to run CyRK's test suite and experimental notebooks.

 `conda install pytest scipy matplotlib jupyter`